olive1rax/olive1rax/ReadMe.md

 # 💫 About Me:
-👨🏻‍💻 I´m currently working with JAVA and DBA<br>📚 Learning about JAVA, ReactJS and Database<br>🏫 Studying computer science at Universidade Paulista - UNIP
+👨🏻‍💻 I´m currently working with JAVA and DBA<br>📚 Learning about JAVA, ReactJS, SQL and Database<br>🏫 Studying computer science at Universidade Paulista - UNIP

 ## 🌐 Socials: